 All schools must publish information on their websites about the implementation of the governing body’s or the proprietor’s policy for pupils with SEN. The information published should be updated annually.
 Any changes to the information during the year should be updated as soon as possible.

-- name and contact details of SENCO
+- Name and contact details of SENCO.

-- how you assess and identify needs
+- How you assess and identify needs.

-- arrangements for consulting and involving parent/carers.
+- Arrangements for consulting and involving parent/carers.

-- if possible, involving children/young people too.
+- If possible, involving children/young people too.

-- arrangements for assessing and reviewing children and young people’s progress towards outcomes.
-This should include how you work with parents and young people
+- Arrangements for assessing and reviewing children and young people’s progress towards outcomes.
+This should include how you work with parents and young people.

-- arrangements for supporting children and young people with transitions.
+- Arrangements for supporting children and young people with transitions.
 This might be from education settings or even to adulthood.
 As young people prepare for adulthood outcomes should reflect their ambitions.
-These could include higher education, employment, independent living and participation in society
+These could include higher education, employment, independent living and participation in society.

-- the involvement of other agencies; eligibility and referral processes
+- The involvement of other agencies' eligibility and referral processes.

-To add your school SEN Information Report to the Local Offer, email the link to email@example.com.
+To add your school SEND Information Report to the Local Offer, please email the link to it to email@example.com.
 You can detail anything extra you do to support children with SEND.

 Most issues can be resolved online, it's the quickest and most convenient way to get help.